Weight Loss Surgery, Gas & Body Odor

 Our body gets glucose from carbohydrates such as breads and bread products, sweets, fruits and certain vegetables.
 After having weight loss surgery, your diet changes dramatically compared to what it was before, especially with your carbohydrate intake.
 The decrease in carbohydrates and thereby glucose, forces your body to look to other sources for energy - namely fats.

 The fat breakdown for energy causes the odor that you may notice within the first few weeks to months after surgery, especially when your body is acclimating to your new diet.
 As your body adapts, it becomes more efficient in metabolizing the fats and removal of its byproducts, such as ketones, thereby decreasing body odor.

-During this transition period, there are several ways to limit body odor – brush your teeth several times a day, use sugar free gum and apply deodorant more often.
-Body odor will improve when the weight loss stabilizes after 6-9 months.
+During this transition period, there are several ways to limit body odor - brush your teeth several times a day, use sugar free gum and apply deodorant more often.
+Gas and body odor after bariatric surgery will improve when the weight loss stabilizes after 6-9 months.

 At New Jersey Bariatric Center, our team of surgeons, dietitian and support staff are here to help you during these changes.
 For more information, call us at 908-481-1270.